 Before you schedule the interview, make sure that all of your technical equipment is in working order, and ask your applicant to do the same.
 Remember that just as you evaluate the prospect, they too will assess the firm depending on you.
 Having technical issues or failing to get your equipment set up and tested before the interview demonstrates a lack of attention and organization on the employer's side.

 7. Assign a Minor Task

 Assigning a task is an effective way to get a good sense of your potential employees as people and as remote workers.
 Ask them to come prepared with a small task before scheduling a video call with them for an interview.
-This may be as basic as taking a personality test or any other career-related task that provides more in-depth information about their character and work.
+This may be as basic as taking personality tests such as Enneagram test from BrainManager or any other career-related task that provides more in-depth information about their character and work.